rahulsingh34/f1-elt/README.md

 - DBT
 - Looker Studio

-Note: While ideal, Redshift was not used due to costs (thanks Jeff).
+Note: While Redshift would be ideal, it was not used due to costs (thanks Jeff).